 To expand your animal vocabulary

 If you’re reading Chinese texts or watching Chinese animated movies for language practice, you’ll definitely benefit from having a substantial repertoire of animal vocabulary.
-This is because there’s a good chance your film and literature choices will include animals.

 To understand animal symbolism in Chinese art and literature

 Knowing the differences between different animals’ symbolic characteristics will help you determine the underlying messages or meanings in Chinese art and literature.